What is in this leaflet

 Do not take Celapram if you are pregnant unless you and your doctor have discussed the risks and benefits involved.

 Make sure your doctor and/or midwife know you are on Celapram.

-There have been reports that babies exposed to some antidepressants like Celapram during the third trimester of pregnancy may affect the general condition of your newborn baby and may increase the risk of a serious condition in babies, called persistent pulmonary hypertension of the newborn (PPHN), making the baby breathe faster and appear bluish.
+When taken during pregnancy, particularly in the last three months of pregnancy, medicines like Celapram may affect the general condition of your newborn baby and may increase the risk of a serious condition in babies, called persistent pulmonary hypertension of the newborn (PPHN), making the baby breathe faster and appear bluish.